Final Fantasy III: Music

-The music of the Final Fantasy III was composed by regular series composer Nobuo Uematsu.
+The music for Final Fantasy III was created by regular series composer Nobuo Uematsu.
+Speaking in a 2025 interview, he remembered the composition for Final Fantasy III being different to the previous two titles due to input from Hiroshi Nakamura, a new sound programmer.
+It was during Final Fantasy III that Uematsu decided to make what became the "Prelude" and "Main Theme" recurring musical staples of the series, and also began creating dedicated pieces for comedic moments.
+The dungeon themes were written using minor chords to create a "sense of eeriness".
+One of the most notable themes, "Eternal Wind" was difficult for Uematsu to create as he wanted to create an echo effect that was not easy to accomplish within the hardware.
+During composition, Nakamura found a little-used fifth sound track on the Famicom that triggered when bugs occurred, which they used its sound to create a rolling drum beat for the battle theme's opening sting.
+Final Fantasy III was the last game Uematsu worked on to use the PSG sound chip, which he remembered as being "inconvenient, but strangely charming".

 Final Fantasy III Original Sound Version, a compilation album of almost all of the music in the game, was released by Square/NTT Publishing in 1991, and subsequently re-released by NTT Publishing in 1994 and 2004.
 A vocal arrangement album entitled Final Fantasy III Yūkyū no Kaze Densetsu, or literally Final Fantasy III Legend of the Eternal Wind, contains a selection of musical tracks from the game, performed by Nobuo Uematsu and Dido, a duo composed of Michiaki Kato and Sizzle Ohtaka.
 The album was released by Data M in 1990 and by Polystar in 1994.

 Selected tracks the game were featured in various Final Fantasy arranged music compilation albums, including Final Fantasy: Pray and Final Fantasy: Love Will Grow (with lyrical renditions performed by singer Risa Ohki), and the second and third albums from Uematsu's progressive metal group, The Black Mages.
 Several tracks from the game were subsequently remixed and featured in later Square or Square Enix titles, including Chocobo Racing and Final Fantasy Fables: Chocobo's Dungeon.
 Several pieces from the soundtrack remain popular today, and have been performed numerous times in Final Fantasy orchestral concert series such as the Tour de Japon: Music from Final Fantasy concert series and the Distant Worlds - Music from Final Fantasy series.